Elisha-Tetteyfio/Math-Magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Math Magicians

-> Description the project.
+>  This is a Single Page App (SPA) for all fans of mathematics.

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- React

 ## Live Demo (if available)